bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Get rid of PopupAnnotation listener.

 # Easy reduction tasks
-* Last getRefs in LyricScroll: https://stackoverflow.com/questions/54633690/how-can-i-use-multiple-refs-for-an-array-of-elements-with-hooks
+* Wrap up scrolling refs.
 * Some todos to make a selector.
 * Have verse store for queued verse select, just like annotation store.
 * Internal stylesheet fixes